Position Status: Full-Time, Non- Exempt

 - Knowledge of the community’s philanthropic and nonprofit communities.

-Please submit your resume and cover letter to Jobs [at] pghfdn.org.
+Interested candidates should submit resume and cover letter to jobs [at] pghfdn.org by Jan 31.
 No phone calls please.

-THE PITTSBURGH FOUNDATION IS AN EQUAL OPPORTUNITY EMPLOYER COMMITTED TO DIVERSITY AND INCLUSION.
+THE PITTSBURGH FOUNDATION IS AN EQUAL OPPORTUNITY EMPLOYER COMMITTED TO DIVERSITY, EQUITY AND INCLUSION.